Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

 Iowa Performance Insights (2022-23)

-- The Hawkeyes' +589 scoring differential last season (outscoring opponents by 15.5 points per game) was a result of putting up 87.3 points per game (first in college basketball) while allowing 71.8 per contest (331st in college basketball).
+- The Hawkeyes put up 87.3 points per game (first in college basketball) last season while giving up 71.8 per contest (331st in college basketball).
+They had a +589 scoring differential and outscored opponents by 15.5 points per game.

-- With 89.2 points per game in Big Ten contests, Iowa posted 1.9 more points per game in conference games compared to its overall average (87.3 PPG).
+- Iowa put up 89.2 points per game last season in conference contests, which was 1.9 more points per game than its season average (87.3).

-- The Hawkeyes averaged 89.4 points per game at home last year, compared to 85.9 points per game when playing on the road, a difference of 3.5 points per contest.
+- Offensively the Hawkeyes played better when playing at home last year, scoring 89.4 points per game, compared to 85.9 per game on the road.

-- Defensively Iowa played better in home games last year, giving up 65 points per game, compared to 78.5 in road games.
+- Iowa ceded 65 points per game last season at home, which was 13.5 fewer points than it allowed when playing on the road (78.5).

 Drake Performance Insights (2022-23)

-- Drake allowed 62.7 points per game at home last season, and 66.4 on the road.
+- At home, Drake conceded 62.7 points per game last season.
+On the road, it allowed 66.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.